 - Chambers & Partners 2018: Competition Law (Band 1)

 Energy & Natural Resources

-Client service: "The set is highly professional, well clerked and always very amenable and helpful."
-Julian Hawes and Ian Moyler are the joint senior clerks.
+Client service: Julian Hawes and Ian Moyler are the senior clerks at the set.

 International Arbitration: General Commercial & Insurance

 Brick Court Chambers is a solid choice for insurance and commercial international arbitrations and investment treaty disputes.
 Its members' cases span a range of sectors including shipping, commodities, mining and energy, under the auspices of the main arbitral institutions as well as ad hoc arbitrations.
 The set's barristers also deal with enforcement cases in the domestic courts.
 A competitor highlights the breadth of the group, pointing out that the set has "a large number of people who do international work."